North Korea says it is nearing end of Covid-19 crisis

 "Under the current trend, North Korea could announce in less than a month that its Covid-19 crisis is over and that could be a prelude to resuming cross-border trade," said Dr Cheong Seong-chang, director of the Sejong Institute's North Korea studies centre in South Korea.

-Analysts say the authoritarian North has used the pandemic to tighten already strict social controls.
+Analysts say the North has used the pandemic to tighten already strict social controls.

 Pyongyang blamed its outbreak on "alien things" near its border with the South, urging its people to avoid anything that comes from outside.